 So here’s the real question: why NOT bake with zucchini?

 Since it doesn’t taste like vegetables, what does zucchini crumb cake taste like?
 Buttery cinnamon-spice cake with tender/crunchy/sweet crumb topping.
-Think of regular crumb cake but with more flavor, more moisture, and more texture.
-All the good stuff.
+Think of regular crumb cake but with more texture.
 We inhaled it.
 Reserving this for only the morning hours is a terrible idea.
 Zucchini crumb cake should be an any time and every time cake!

 Adapted from my award-winning zucchini bread recipe, this zucchini crumb cake is moist, cinnamon-spiced, and hidden with summer’s favorite green vegetable inside.
 Topped with a buttery brown sugar crumb topping and sweet vanilla icing, veggies for breakfast never tasted so good!

 - 1/2 cup (100g) packed light or dark brown sugar

 - 1 and 1/2 cups (185g) all-purpose flour (spoon & leveled)

 - 1/2 teaspoon salt

 - 1/4 teaspoon ground nutmeg

 - 1/2 cup (115g) unsalted butter, melted + slightly cooled